broadinstitute/be-validation-pipeline/docs/index.md

-# Base editor validation pipeline

-## Base editor screen validation analysis pipeline using CRISPResso2
 This repository helps set up an analysis pipeline to analyze base editor validation experiments using CRISPResso2 (https://github.com/pinellolab/CRISPResso2).
 <p>
 <b>Step 1: Downloading & demultiplexing files</b><br>Once sequencing files are received from WalkUp, please use the
-"Setup.ipynb" notebook to download files, demultiplex files if necessary, make a backup and run FASTQC (quality check) on the files.
+"Setup.ipynb" notebook in the "notebooks" folder of this project on GitHub to download files, demultiplex files if necessary, make a backup and run FASTQC (quality check) on the files.
 </p>

 <p>